Heal

 Candidates must be deemed psychologically fit for treatment per clinical therapists.

-Candidates must also be deemed medically fit by the medical director.
+Candidates must also be deemed medically fit by the in-network physician they are referred to for the Stellate Ganglion Block procedure.

 Participants must provide written and verbal consent for treatment and agree to all treatment recommendations by medical director(s) and clinical therapist(s).